abe-frickelbude/arch-linux-install-guide/customizing-default-install.md

-# Customization of a Manjaro [GNOME] installation originally created by the graphical installer
+# Customization of a Manjaro installation originally created by Arhitect

 ## Original hardware and software configuration

 This guide applies specifically to a configuration similar to the following specs:

 * OS resides on an NVMe drive
-* The root partition is fully encrypted via LUKS/dmcrypt
+* The root partition is ext4 fully encrypted via `LUKS/dmcrypt`
-* The UI is gnome(shell) as provided by the default Manjaro-GNOME graphical installer
+* The UI is `Cinnamon` as provided by manual installation via Architect
-* The guide assumes the system has been originally installed using the official Manjaro-GNOME installer using full root encryption and otherwise default configuration
+* The guide assumes the system has been originally installed using Manjaro Architect (as outlined e.g. in `Manjaro-architect-install`)

 ```
 For transparency: My PC build is a Ryzen 7-based machine with a 2GB Samsung PCIe SSD and a